 According to AmericanCyclist.com, the state of New York requires motorcyclists to wear helmets on and off-road.
 The large majority of motorcyclists in New York accept and follow the helmet laws, but they can often take those laws for granted.

-There is a reason that helmets are mandatory in the state of New York, and a quick look at some statistics will instantly show why helmets are so important.
+There is a reason that helmets are mandatory in the state of New York, and a quick look at some statistics will instantly show why helmets are so important, brought to you by our motorcycle accident attorneys at Banville Law.

 According to the New York State Department of Motor Vehicles, there were 4,792 total motorcycle crashes in the state of New York.
 It was revealed that 476 of those accident victims were not wearing their helmets, and 99 of those motorcyclists were killed or seriously injured.